Matthew-Hughes3488/Tweet-cleaner-and-generator/README.md

 than one question mark at the end of a word.
 Do not remove possessive inverted commas, e.g. in the words“Biden’s”, “America’s”, “James’ ”.

-The cleaner is used to generate Tweets in the style of Donald Trump
+The generator is used to generate Tweets in the style of Donald Trump